What is Rilutek?Rilutek discount prices start at just $88.73!

 Swallow the tablet whole.
 Do not break, crush, or chew it.

-The tablet should be taken on an empty stomach.
-Take the tablet at least 1 hour before or 2 hours after meals.
+This medicine should be taken on an empty stomach.
+Take it at least 1 hour before or 2 hours after meals.

 This medicine works best if there is a constant amount in the blood.
 To keep blood levels constant, take this medicine at the same time each day (eg, in the morning and in the evening) and do not miss any doses.